gep13/gep13/input/blog/a-review-of-ddd9-by-a-ddd-virgin.md

 Title: A review of DDD9 by a DDD Virgin
 Published: 31/1/2011
 Tags:
-- DDD
+- ddd
-- DDD9
+- ddd9
-- Microsoft
+- microsoft
-- Reading
+- reading
 ---

 In all honesty, I wasn’t sure what to expect from DDD9.